 The use of data encryption helps enhance privacy protection.
 All online transactions between client applications (staff desktop clients, web browsers, mobile apps, etc.) and server applications should be encrypted.
 Client applications that do not support encryption (such as staff desktop clients) should employ virtual private network (VPN) technologies.
-In addition, any personally identifiable information and student data housed by the library or school off-site (cloud-based infrastructure, tape backups, etc.) should use encrypted storage.
+In addition, any personally identifiable information and student data housed by the library or school off-site (cloud-based storage, tape backups, etc.) should use encrypted storage.

-Federal laws such as FERPA and COPPA as well as state laws concerning the confidentiality of library and student records may impact if and how data is shared.
+Federal laws such as FERPA and COPPA, as well as state laws concerning the confidentiality of library and student records, may impact if and how data is shared.
 Because of the broad leeway FERPA gives schools in using student data for internal educational purposes, librarians need to clearly distinguish among library records, educational records, and administrative records in order to provide explicit privacy rights in accordance with professional ethical obligations.

 Many service providers have signed the Student Privacy Pledge which indicates a commitment to work in an ongoing fashion to meet and exceed all federal requirements to protect student data.
 Librarians should make participation in the Student Privacy Pledge a criterion when making purchasing decisions.

 In addition, many states are passing legislation that restricts the collection and use of students’ data by service providers (e.g. California’s Student Online Personal Information Protection Act – SOPIPA).
 Librarians should only contract with service providers that comply with applicable state laws.